ouvrages/send_csv/README.txt

 == DESCRIPTION:

-Adds a send_csv method to ApplicationController
+Adds to ApplicationController a send_csv method working like send_file.

 == SYNOPSIS: